-This performance evaluation is not an approximation relying on central limit theorem arguments, but rather an arbitrarily tight calculation with an accuracy controlled by the resolution of the numerical integration in Eq.
+This performance evaluation is not an approximation relying on central limit theorem arguments, but rather an arbitrarily accurate calculation, where the accuracy is controlled by the resolution of the numerical integration in Eq.
 (24).
-Section III and the appendix give the proof of our exact BER formula.
+Section III and Appendix give the proof of our exact BER formula.
 In this section we will compare the results obtained from our accurate BER analysis to those generated by the SGA.
-Since the evaluation of the ICI effects on the performance of MC-DS-CDMA is the main objective of our analysis, we assume first that the effect of noise is negligible.
+Since the evaluation of the ICI effects on the performance of MC-DS-CDMA is the main objective of our analysis, we assumed first that the effect of noise is negligible.
+Figs. 1 and 2 show the average BER performance against the number of users in the context of Rayleigh and Nakagamim (m = 2) fading, respectively.
+We observe that the SGA provides good approximation to the accurate BER computed via the characteristic function.
+For Rayleigh fading, the SGA slightly over-estimates the BER.
+By contrast, when m = 2, the SGA under-estimates the average BER.
+In Fig. 1, we see that the inaccuracy of the SGA becomes prevalent, when the number of users, the spreading factor, and/or the number of subcarriers decreases.